mkwilbux/rsp-sw-toolkit-installer/sensor-sw-repo/README.md

 # Sensor Software Repository

 The Intel® RFID Sensor Platform (Intel® RSP) is a Linux based device whose operating system is built using the Yocto Project.
 Updates to the packages in this device are released periodically in the form of an opkg repository.
-When this repository is placed into the "deploy/rsp-sw-toolkit-gw/sensor-sw-repo" directory, each Intel® RSP will automatically update its software from this repository when connected to the Gateway.
+When this repository is placed into the "deploy/rsp-sw-toolkit-gw/sensor-sw-repo" directory, each Intel® RSP will automatically update its software from this repository when connected to the Intel® RSP Controller application.
 To comply with open source requirements, the source code for the various open source libraries used in creating the Hx000 software is also included here.
 The files in this directory are...

     > Intel-RSP-EULA-Agreement.pdf
     > OpenSourceLibraries.url        (url to download the open source libraries)